-What is Walt Disney World’s Capacity Limits during the COVID Pandemic?
+What are Walt Disney World’s Capacity Limits during the COVID Pandemic?

-While Walt Disney World’s Capacity levels are regulated by Florida’s required for phased opening, Walt Disney World itself had previously reported a 40% capacity in the parks.
+While Walt Disney World’s Capacity levels are regulated by Florida’s required for phased opening, Walt Disney World itself had previously reported a 35% capacity in the parks.
+Though this is increasing in phases now.
 While we do believe this to be “capacity,” Walt Disney World’s Park Pass Reservation system may be limiting attendance further.
 You can check the Walt Disney World Maximum Capacity Levels to get more details for each park.

 General Disney World Changes Due to the Pandemic

 - Temporary removal of fireworks, parades, and shows.

 - Temporary removal of character meet and greets.
 Character Cavalcades held throughout the day